2024 Solar Incentives Guide for Palos, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-Homeowners can now receive a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
-This percentage will then begin to decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.
+In August 2022, the Inflation Reduction Act laid out new provisions for the ITC, now dubbed the Clean Energy Credit.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
 Your local Palos solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.